 The spuyaləpabš were here first.
 Any discussion of the Puyallup Tribe and its members throughout history must start with that statement.
 Before there was Washington.
 Before there was Tacoma.
 Before the Oregon Territory and the Columbia District, the spuyaləpabš were here first.

 The Stanups, Jonas and Peter, were two who worked to hold settlers accountable and raise the status for the Puyallup tribe at the same time.
 Their influence in the 19th century is undeniable.
 They were leaders who sought a path between settler and tribe.
-It was a time when states coexistence, peace, war, treaty, and violation could change daily.
+It was a time when states coexistence, peace, war, and treaty violations could change daily.

 Jonas’s story begins early.
 While not a chief, Stanup rose to an influential role due to his prowess at necessary life skills at the time.
 His proficiency as an orator that convinced the people of Puyallup and the people of Washington to agree to peace.
 That agreement was tenuous, and Jonas with son Peter, defended the treaty.